nothingrotf/blog/articles/game-of-life.md

 ...
 ```

-With the Array created, we need to run every item in the array, and draw the cells on `canvas`, to this we will verify, if the item contains `1` that means it is a alive cell or `0` a dead cell.
+With the Array created, we need to run every item in the array, and draw the cells on canvas, to this we will verify, if the item contains `1` that means it is a alive cell or `0` a dead cell.

 Lets create a function `drawTable(table, cols, rows, reslution)`, will recive some parameters needed.

-First need to clear the canvas, to replace the cells, canvas have a method called `context.clearRect(x, y, width, height)`, the two first parameters recive the position where the method will start to clear, and the last two parameters, recive where will stop to clear.
+First we need to clear the canvas, to replace the cells, canvas have a method called `context.clearRect(x, y, width, height)`, the two first parameters recive the position where the method will start to clear, and the last two parameters, recive where will stop to clear.

 Now we run the array and replace with the colors, case `1` the cell will recive the `ALIVE_COLOR` else if `0` will recive `DEAD_COLOR`
-To apply the color to the canvas we have two methods, the first is `context.fillStyle` that recive the color, and `context.fillRect(x, y, width, height)`, that follow the same logic of `context.clearRect()`, however instead of cleaning it will apply the syle defined in the previuos fillRect method:
+To apply the color to the canvas we need two others methods, the first is `context.fillStyle` that recive the color, and `context.fillRect(x, y, width, height)`, that follow the same logic of `context.clearRect()`, however instead of cleaning its will apply the syle defined in the previuos fillRect method:

 ```js
 ...